MoazIrfan/Build-ML-model-with-FastAPI/README.md

 # Deploy ML models with FastAPI, Docker

-> Learn from Demo Video of Build ML model with FastAPI: https://www.youtube.com/watch?v=wKdCmfXk4sM
+> Learn from Demo Video — Build ML model with FastAPI: https://www.youtube.com/watch?v=wKdCmfXk4sM
 ---

 ### 1. Develop and save the model with this Colab